Cast and spoilers Silent Witness 2020 from the brand new series | TV - The Media Times

 You can watch episodes for free online and catch up (for UK viewers) via the BBC iPlayer here.

-Silent Witness airs tonight on Monday, January 13 on BBC One from 9 p.m. and continues with the next episode on Wednesday, January 15 at 9 p.m.
+Silent Witness will be broadcast this evening, Monday, January 20 at 9 p.m.
+The next episode will air on Tuesday January 21 at 9 p.m.

-Other episodes in the series will see the Lyell Center fight to find the truth behind a body in the concrete pillar of a parking lot and face scientific research that has gone wrong.
+Other episodes of the series will see the battle of the Lyell Center to uncover the truth behind a body in the concrete pillar of a parking lot and face scientific research that has gone wrong.

 Share on Twitter Share on Facebook